Table of Contents:

 Manufacturers and brand owners who are concerned about lacing up their online brand protection strategies in these tumultuous times need to be focused on these matters.
 Observing the changes in the shopping behaviors and patterns of consumers provides a good idea of the necessary strategy as well as the best platform to market your products.

-While reviewing distributors’ contracts and pricing agreements is necessary to prevent marginal erosion, monitoring price mapping further aids brands in the definition and preservation of relationships with partnering retailers.
+While reviewing distributors’ contracts and pricing agreements is necessary to prevent marginal erosion, unauthorized seller monitoring can further aid brands in the definition and preservation of relationships with partnering retailers.